kaltura/DeveloperPortalDocs/documentation/PlayKit/iOS_GoogleCast.md

 Add the following to your pod file: `pod "PlayKit/GoogleCastAddon", :git => 'https://github.com/kaltura/playkit-ios.git', :tag => PLAYKIT_TAG`.

-In order to use google cast sdk you should add

 ###  Import the Required Files

 Next, import the following: